status-im/infra-role-hedgedoc/USERS.md

 # Description

-This file describes how users can be managed in CodiMD.
+This file describes how users can be managed in HedgeDoc.

 # Types

-There are three types of user antries in CodiMD PostgreSQL database `Users` table.
+There are three types of user antries in HedgeDoc PostgreSQL database `Users` table.

 * Registered users - When registration is open these update `email` field.
 * GitHub OAuth users - When logged in they fill `profile` with JSON from GH.